Power Postures for the Job Interview

 But body posture alone isn’t the only thing that can help (or hurt) you in a job interview.
 Here are some body language tips to help you non-verbally ace the interview...

 1. Sit up straight.
 Do what your mama told you, and don’t slouch.
-Slouching portrays lack of interest, lack of confidence and a poor work ethic.
+Slouching portrays a lack of interest, lack of confidence and a poor work ethic.

 2. Make – and maintain – eye contact.
 I’ve had mock job interviews with clients who would look down at the floor, up at the ceiling, out the window, or at my desk when answering interview questions.
 Making eye contact shows that you have confidence and, perhaps more important, that you are honest.
 But here’s a caveat to eye contact: hold it for too long, and you come off as creepy; if you don’t hold it long enough, you come off as “shifty” and non-trustworthy.